 The Fine Rooms of Marlborough House contain exquisite murals, tapestries, paintings and sculptures which relay the history of the building and its various occupants over many centuries.

-Her Majesty Queen Elizabeth II, Head of the Commonwealth, made the House available to the Commonwealth following the establishment of the Commonwealth Secretariat in 1965.
+Her Majesty Queen Elizabeth II, Head of the Commonwealth, made Marlborough House available to the Commonwealth in 1959.
+It became home to the Commonwealth Secretariat upon its creation in 1965.
 Today, Marlborough House is home to the Commonwealth Secretariat and the Commonwealth Foundation and has been the venue for a number of independence negotiations and many Commonwealth conferences, including summit meetings of Commonwealth Heads of Government.
 The House was extensively renovated by the British Government between 1989 and 1993.
 This splendid and historic building can only be appreciated fully by visiting the House for a guided tour.

 So why not arrange a group tour to Marlborough House today?
 It is sure to be a special and memorable occasion.